 We will look into the xinha\passed\data\querystring() function in a minute, but first let us explore the fallback that is marked as "Deprecated config passing, don't use this way any more!".
 The purpose of this code is to verify a configuration submitted through the backend\config request variable.
 The verification is done against the SHA1 hash of concat(backend\config, secret), with secret being read from the users session.
 The problem here is that the attacker can control which session variable is used for the secret with the backend\config\secret\key\location request parameter.
 This means an attacke can either choose a non existing session variable name which results in an empty secret, or the name of a session variable he knows the content of.
-The later strongly depends on the application, but in case of Serendipity there is a session variable that stores the origianl HTTP referer from the first click.
+The later strongly depends on the application, but in the case of the Serendipity Weblog there is e.g. a session variable that stores the origianl HTTP referer from the first click.
 This value is known to the attacker, therefor creating a valid "signature" is straigth forward.